hlbao/classification_in_CSS/smart_scrapper/README.md

-This repository contains various scrapers, including a text-based digital trace data (tweets) scraper based on the Twitter API and manually constructed scrappers for YouTube and webpages.
+This repository contains various scrapers, including a text-based digital trace data (tweets) scraper based on the Twitter API and manually constructed scrapers for YouTube and webpages.